secureCodeBox/secureCodeBox/docs/user-guide/README.md

 [camundawebapps]: https://docs.camunda.org/manual/7.8/webapps/

+## Configuring Persistence Providers

+The secureCodeBox can save the security tests results into different data stores.
+A list with all availible stores and how to configure and use them can be found [here](./persistence/README.md).

 ## Starting Scan-Processes using the REST-API

 In order to start a scan via the REST-API, send a PUT-Request to the following URL: